openkim-hackathons/StackingFaultFCC__TD_000000654321_000/README.txt

    NOTE: We apply hydrostatic pressure to the system and the NPT or box/relax fixes in LAMMPS which require
          periodic boundary conditions.
 To create a periodic sample, we twin the crystal about the center {111} plane of the periodic box, and then take a block of layers centered across this twinning plane.
-Now if this block of layers is displaced in the <112> direction both the top and the bottom surfaces see the same relative motion and thus the same energy contribution.
+If this block of layers is displaced in the <112> direction both the top and the bottom surfaces see the same relative motion and thus the same energy contribution.
 Hence the stacking energy per plane is exactly half of the total energy of the box with a stacking fault less the energy of the initial twinned crystal.

      Common Steps/Subroutines in LAMMPS:

      P1.
-Create a periodic box in a slab geometry with FCC lattice stacking with 58 (11-1) layers.
+Create a periodic box in a slab geometry with FCC lattice stacking with N (11-1) layers.
+The number of layers is iteratively determined using a convergence study.
+This ensures that the existing twin plane faults and stacking fault at the edges of the periodic cell are sufficiently far from new defects being studied.
+A base layer count (i) is defined and used to calculate the overall layer count, N=(10+(i-2)*4).

      P2.
-Twin the box about the center, i.e. the top 29 layers are twinned with respect to the bottom.
-The large number of layers is required to ensure that the existing twin plane faults and stacking fault at the edges of the periodic cell are sufficiently far from new defects being studied.
+Twin the box about the center, i.e. the top N/2 layers are twinned with respect to the bottom.

      P3.
 Define groups of atoms as follows:
-          (1). stack_group containing the layers 15 to 45 (closed interval), which is centered around the middle twin plane.
-When this block is displaced the stacking faults created are sufficiently far from the twin plane.
+          (1). stack_group containing the layers (i+1) to ((N/2)+(i+1)-1) (closed interval), which is centered around the middle twin plane.
-          (2). twin_group containing the layers 16 to 44 (closed interval)
+          (2). twin_group containing the layers (i+2) to ((N/2)+(i)-1) (closed interval)

      (a).
 TEST: Stacking-Twinning Curve:
         (1).
-Do P1 through P3 to setup the problem.
+Do P1 through P3 to setup the problem, using the initial base layer count (defined).
         (2).
 Displace the stack_group in the [112] direction through a/sqrt(6) in a predetermined number of increments.
         (3).
 Displace the twin_group in the [112] direction through a/sqrt(6) in a predetermined number of increments.
-             Store the fractional displacement and the fault energy density at each incremental displacement during steps (2) and (3)
+             Store the fractional displacement and the fault energy density at each incremental displacement during steps (2) and (3).
+        (4).
+Increment base layer count (i), repeat steps (2) and (3).
+Calculate the relative error between runs.
+Terminate if relative error is less than supplied convergence cutoff value.

      (b).
 TEST: Refinement of the unstable stacking fault energy.
         (1).
-Do P1 through P3 to setup the problem.
+Do P1 through P3 to setup the problem, using the final value for (i) from the convergence study in test (a).
         (2).
 From the previously explored curve in test (a), pick the partial displacement fraction just before the first local maximum (unstable stacking fault energy) and displace the stack_group right up to this point.
              From this point, take incremental steps and use the bisection method moving the stack_group to converge on the maximum (barrier) to a specified tolerance.

      (c).
 TEST: Refinement of the unstable twinning fault energy.
         (1).
-Do P1 through P3 to setup the problem.
+Do P1 through P3 to setup the problem, using the final value for (i) from the convergence study in test (a).
         (2).
 Displace the stack_group in the [112] direction through a/sqrt(6) thereby creating a stacking fault.
         (3).
 From the previously explored curve in test (a), pick the partial displacement fraction just before the second local maximum (call it frac_x) (unstable stacking fault energy) and displace the twin_group right